extratone/bilge/drafts/On Drafts and Obsidian.md

 > At its core, Obsidian is a Markdown text editor.
 Just point the app to a folder on your iPhone or iPad and you're ready to get started.
 The app is based on web technologies, which means it is highly customizable.
 Obsidian supports a theming system, with a wide variety of themes provided by the app's vibrant community of users and plugins to extend the app's functionality.
 The app's primary views are its editor and preview mode, which can be split into multiple panes both vertically and horizontally.
 Obsidian also supports saved workspaces that allow users to open a predefined group of notes easily, commands for quickly opening documents and accessing the app's features, along with extensive, customizable keyboard shortcut support.
 Of course, notes can be linked internally, allowing for the creation of a wiki-like web of documents.

 In the interim, I've reviewed these few sentences over and over again, trying to find the discrepancy, but basically the core of my issue is that **Federico is describing *Drafts* as I know it, word for word**.
-In fact, since you're here, bear with me just a second as I misquote him, replacing the word "Obsidian" with "Drafts:"
+In fact, since you're here, bear with me just a second as I misquote him to an imperial degree, replacing the word "Obsidian" with "Drafts:"

 > At its core, Drafts is a Markdown text editor.
 Just point the app to a folder on your iPhone or iPad and you're ready to get started. ~~The app is based on web technologies~~, which means it is highly customizable.
 Drafts supports a theming system, with a wide variety of themes provided by the app's vibrant community of users and plugins to extend the app's functionality.
 The app's primary views are its editor and preview mode, which can be split into multiple panes both vertically and horizontally.
 Drafts also supports saved workspaces that allow users to open a predefined group of notes easily, commands for quickly opening documents and accessing the app's features, along with extensive, customizable keyboard shortcut support.
 Of course, notes can be linked internally, allowing for the creation of a wiki-like web of documents.